RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 instead of going over to the public internet to reach our database.

 To reach the goal above in MongoDB Atlas we would need to have an `M10 Dedicated Cluster` - that offers 2 GB RAM, 10 GB of storage, 100 IOPs,  running in an isolated VPC with VPC Peering _(and VPC Endpoint)_ enabled.
-The estimated price for this 3-node replica set is 57 USD per month, despite the costs is not the focus of this project, I can't avoid some comparison with others AWS Database as a service solutions.
+The estimated price for this 3-node replica set is **57 USD per month**, despite the costs is not the focus of this project, I can't avoid some comparison with others AWS Database as a service solutions.

-- Atlas X AWS DynamoDb - We can reach much more capacity in terms of Data Storage, Operations per second, and high scalability in DynamoDB, by a much smaller price, but I believe that MongoDB offers better ORMs options like `mongoose` that help us in terms of development effort.
+- **Atlas X AWS DynamoDb** - We can reach much more capacity in terms of Data Storage, Operations per second, and high scalability in DynamoDB, by a much smaller price, but I believe that MongoDB offers better ORMs options like `mongoose` that help us in terms of development effort.
-> We may end up using a Redis cache layer to avoid hits in our database all the time, it's a very common pattern regardless of our database solution, it will incur in costs and development effort increases.
+> We may end up using a **Redis** cache layer to avoid hits in our database all the time, it's a very common pattern regardless of our database solution, it will incur in costs and development effort increases.
 In AWS DynamoDB we can use AWS DAX Accelerator that is a cache layer for DynamoDB and can improve our queries from milliseconds to microseconds without coding changes needed by the half of price of a MongoDB Atlas minimal production settings.

-- Atlas X AWS DocumentDB - AWS DocumentDB is a MongoDB-compatible fully managed Database-as-a-service product, but the initial costs are so high, that won't worth compare it, it's a product for Big Data solutions.
+- **Atlas X AWS DocumentDB** - AWS DocumentDB is a MongoDB-compatible fully managed Database-as-a-service product, but the initial costs are so high, that won't worth compare it, it's a product for Big Data solutions.
 I'm just pointing it here because of the MongoDB compatibilities.

-- Atlas X Amazon Aurora Serverless - If you're willing to go with `sequelize` relational ORM, Amazon Aurora is your best option, mainly for early stages projects or MVPs that you don't know your workload yet.
-You'll have a fully managed and high available database with serverless pricing model, it means in short terms you'll pay for resources that are consumed while your DB is active only, not for the databases hosts provisioned that needs to be up and running all the time.
+- **Atlas X Amazon Aurora Serverless** - If you're willing to go with `sequelize` relational ORM, Amazon Aurora is your best option, mainly for early stages projects or MVPs that you don't know your workload yet.
+You'll have a fully managed and high available database with serverless pricing model, it means in short terms you'll pay for resources that are consumed while your DB is active only, not for underutilized databases hosts provisioned that needs to be up and running all the time.
+Plus, after some evolving of your solution and knowledge of your workload, you can decrease your costs by purchasing Reserved Instances

-- Atlas X Custom MongoDB cluster - You may build your Replica Set with minimal effort by using a `CloudFormation` template, AWS offers a good one also you can find great options at the community, including `Terraform` templates, plus you can use a MongoDB Certified by Bitnami AMI as a host instead of a fresh EC2 in these templates.
+- **Atlas X Custom MongoDB cluster** - You may build your Replica Set with minimal effort by using a `CloudFormation` template, AWS offers a good one also you can find great options at the community, including `Terraform` templates, plus you can use a MongoDB Certified by Bitnami AMI as a host instead of a fresh EC2 in these templates.
 Optionally you can set up an AWS Backup on your EC 2 hosts, and then you may update the `CloudFormation` templates that you've used if it is not already included.
 The cons here are that you won't have a fully managed service, of course, but the cluster was configured by one.
 You can start by using an infrastructure-as-a-code template and later move towards a fully managed product like MongoDB Atlas, though.

 > For the sake of simplicity, I'll use MongoDB Atlas free-tier at this project.